 Russia’s Progress 37 cargo carrier departed the International Space Station on Oct.
 25, freeing the Pirs docking port for the arrival of a new freighter carrying just over 5,300 lb. of propellant, pressurized oxygen, water, food, spare parts and other supplies.
 The scheduled launchflight of Progress 40 atop a Soyuz rocket from the Baikonur Cosmodrome on Oct.
 27 at 11:11 a.m.
 EDT will set up an automated rendezvous and docking at Pirs on Oct.
 30 at 12:39 p.m.
 EDT.
 Progress 37, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Space Station Cargo Ops Under Way".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Space Station Cargo Ops Under Way".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.